 4.2.
-COMPOSITION
+Composition

-The Shareholders' Meeting of 20 March 2020 appointed the Board of Directors, which took office for the threeyear period 2020-2022 on 31 March 2020, the date on which the merger of Vodafone Towers into INWIT came into effect.
+The Shareholders' Meeting of 20 March 2020 appointed the Board of Directors, which took office for the three-year period 2020-2022 on 31 March 2020, the date on which the merger of Vodafone Towers into INWIT came into effect.
+13 directors were elected, of whom one executive director, the Chief Executive Officer Giovanni Ferigo, and 12 non-executive directors: Emanuele Tournon (Chairman), Giovanna Bellezza, Laura Cavatorta, Antonio Corda, Angela Maria Cossellu, Sabrina Di Bartolomeo, Sonia Hernandez, Rosario Mazza, Agostino Nuzzolo, Secondina Giulia Ravera, Fabrizio Rocchio and Francesco Valsecchi.
+Of the non-executive directors, five declared themselves to be independent.